 Nancy was inducted into the World Golf Hall of Fame in 1987.
 She was a member of the United States Solheim Cup team in 1990 and was captain of the team in 2005.
 She retired from regular tournament play in 2002, and then attempted a return in 2007 and 2008.

 Nancy is the only woman to win LPGA Rookie of the Year, Player of the Year, and the Vare Trophy in the same season (1978).
 Her company, Nancy Lopez Golf, makes a full line of women's clubs, clothing and accessories.
 In 2014, Nancy started Nancy Lopez Golf Adventures to share her love of golf instilled by her father Domingo with golfers of all ages and skill levels.

-Nancy has three wonderful daughters and a beautiful new granddaughter named Molly.
+Nancy has three wonderful daughters and two beautiful grandchildren named Molly and Hunter.

 LPGA Class A Professional

 Teresa Zamboni has been a highly respected and recognized member of the LPGA for more than 19 years.
 Teresa joined the LPGA Teaching & Club Professionals in 1994 and in 2007 she achieved the LPGA's highest honor by being selected LPGA National Teacher of the Year recognizing her as the best teacher in the nation.
 Teresa was named to the Golf Digest 50 Best Women Teachers in America list in 2012 and 2010 and also named to the LPGA Top 50 Best Teacher list for 2018 - 2021.
 Zamboni was awarded the Nancy Lopez Golf Achievement Award in 2015.

 Teresa is a certified Titleist Performance Institute (TPI) golf fitness instructor.
 A passionate tournament player, Teresa has participated in more than 95 LPGA T & CP sanctioned tournaments throughout the United States.
 She also participated on the Futures Tour from 1998 to 2001.